TCP/IP

 I have regularly drawn 'packets' on the board.
 Technical speaking

-we are of an ethernet frame
+we are of an ethernet frame and of anip datagram.
+The exact format

 (per bit or byte) of these packets does not belong to the subject matter.
 I